symfony/symfony-docs/cookbook/upgrade/deprecation_warnings.rst

 Of course ultimately, you want to stop using the deprecated functionality.
 Sometimes, this is easy: the warning might tell you exactly what to change.

-But other times, the warning might be un-clear: a setting somewhere might cause a class deeper to trigger the warning.
-In this case, the core team does its best to give a clear message, but you may need to research that warning further.
+But other times, the warning might be unclear: a setting somewhere might cause a class deeper to trigger the warning.
+In this case, Symfony does its best to give a clear message, but you may need to research that warning further.

 And sometimes, the warning may come from a third-party library or bundle that you're using.
 If that's true, there's a good chance that those deprecations have already been updated.
 In that case, upgrade the library to fix them.

-Once all the deprecation warnings are gone, you can upgrade without a lot more confidence.
+Once all the deprecation warnings are gone, you can upgrade with a lot more confidence.

 .. _`phpunit-bridge`: https://github.com/symfony/phpunit-bridge